-Once the best modes of communication have been identified, businesses can start with email blasts to get people to notice and think about their product or service.
+Once the best modes of communication have been identified, businesses can start nurturing their prospects and customers with consistent organic content shared through the relevant automation campaigns and posts.

-Based on Ed’s sales journey, there are several key lessons we can take away.
+Based on Ed’s sales journey, there are several key lessons we, startups, can take away.

 Firstly, businesses should always place their customers and prioritize creating a great experience for them.
 In that regard, a more consultative approach to interacting with customers should be used.

 While it is important to grow your customer base, businesses should not do it without having a clear strategy.
-Approaching enterprise-level companies require different sales tactics than those used to approach middle-market companies.
+Approaching enterprise-level companies require a more demanding sales strategy than those used to approach smaller companies.
 These sales hacks aside, businesses should not neglect the importance of establishing a clear brand positioning.